Archive for November 2014

 Examples:

-In the olden times, witches were either hanged or burned on a stake.
+In the olden times, witches were either hanged or

 The lanterns are hung in the living room.